ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **Features.**
   1. Clients can upload new documents, which automatically triggers embedding generation and storage.
-  2. Consists of a five star rating system for feedback on answers.
+  2. Consists of a positive/negative feedback on answers.
   3. Clients can report offesnive or unproper responses, which triggers another LLM as a fallback scenario.
   4. Allows to save a chat history and responses for future reference.